Proposed mixing between $2P$ and $1F$ wave charmonia: Theoretical framework for the - mixing scheme

 Starting from the GI model, the tensor term can contribute to the mixing of $2P$- and $1F$-wave charmonium states.
 In the following, we examine the contribution of the tensor term Eq. (\ref{eq:3}) to the mixing of $2P$- and $1F$-wave charmonium states by solving the equation:

 The diagonal terms, $m_{P}^{0}$ and $m_{F}^{0}$, represent the bare masses of $\chi_{c2}(2P)$ and $\chi_{c2}(1F)$, respectively.
-According to our calculations, the $2P$-$1F$ mixing angle induced by the tensor term is only $0.3^\circ$, which has negligible impact on both the masses and decay properties of $\chi_{c2}(2P)$ and $\chi_{c2}(1F)$.
+According to our calculations, the $2P$-$1F$ mixing angle induced by the tensor term is only $0.3^\circ$, which has negligible impact on both the masses and decay properties of $\chi_{c2}(2P)$ and $\chi_{c2}(1F)$ and consistent with Refs.~\cite{Kalashnikova:2005ui,Lu:2016mbb}.
 This is why we need to find an alternative source for the $2P-1F$ mixing scheme, which will be the main focus of the following section.

 Among the newly observed hadronic states, a universal phenomenon known as the "low mass puzzle" has been identified in the X(3872)~\cite{Belle:2003nnu}, $D_{s0}$(2317)~\cite{BaBar:2003oey}, $D_{s1}$(2460)~\cite{CLEO:2003ggt}, and $\Lambda_{c}$(2940)~\cite{BaBar:2006itc}.
 Specifically, the measured masses of these states are consistently lower than the masses predicted by quenched models when these states are treated as conventional hadrons (i.e., $q\bar{q}$ mesons or $qqq$ baryons).
 To address this low mass puzzle, a direct approach has been to consider the possibility of exotic hadronic configurations for these states.
 This approach has opened a new window into the study of hadron spectroscopy over the past few decades~\cite{Chen:2016qju,Guo:2017jvc,Liu:2019zoy,Chen:2022asf,Liu:2024uxn}.